Winnak/Anemone/README.md

     * automatically createdatabase.py if database is not there
     * create admin user on first run
 7. Figure out solution for cloud building
+8. ABC format update
+    * Add multiline setting
-8. Parse unity log file and make it more informative.
+9. Parse unity log file and make it more informative.
-9. Perforce handling
+10. Perforce handling
-10. SVN handling?
+11. SVN handling?